knightedcodemonkey/css/README.md

 The `named-only` flag suppresses the synthetic default entirely, which is handy for codebases that consistently destructure combined modules or rely on namespace imports for type narrowing.

 You can mix and match: regular `?knighted-css` imports keep strong module typings and just add the CSS string, while `?knighted-css&combined` dedupes your CSS loader pipeline when you need everything at once.
+Need a quick reference for which query to use?
+Check the [Combined query matrix](./docs/combined-queries.md).

 #### vanilla-extract loader guidance